Day 56: Neck

 Playing with the Neck

-Let’s mention it again, the risks of playing with the neck include death, permanent injury to the neck itself and also to the brain.
-And the likelihood of those risks with gentle pressure on the neck is quite low.
+Let’s mention it again, the risks of playing with the neck include death, permanent injury to the brain and to the neck itself.
+That said, the likelihood of those risks with gentle pressure on the neck is quite low.

 We can start by exploring our own neck with our fingers, gently pressing the different parts.
 Feel how the front and side of the neck require very little pressure to feel discomfort, and how the top part under the mandible, the base of the neck and the back are a bit more protected by muscles.
 We can put a finger in the little dip at the base of the neck in the front which is a very vulnerable spot.
 Try to engage the neck muscle to feel the difference and notice how this can protect the neck.